nots1dd/litemuSH/README.md

 Since ffmpeg is a vital tool in most operating systems, and smenu can be built in virtually any unix based OS, **building** all the dependencies is not a big issue.
 Feel free to let me know if there is an issue in any linux distro or not.

+NOTE :: You need to have `.mp3` files in your `~/Downloads/Songs` directory at this time.
+I will soon change this be user defined directory soon.

 -> There is no current plans for expansion of litemus outside linux (will consider macos)

 2. Installation :